rvjc/free-photofeed/doc/user-guide.md

 This template is easily extended to suit your needs by familiarising yourself with a few basic elements and attributes.
-Useful guidance can be gleaned from the [Sample XML Export] which references all [Themeable Parameters] and thus represents the ultimate in theme control.
+Useful guidance can be gleaned from the [Sample XML Exports] which reference all [Themeable Parameters] and thus represent the ultimate in theme control.
 In practice, we rarely need to go to such extremes.

 ### Theme Element